Jonany/jonany.github.io/_posts/2019-5-15-surprise-party-casserole.md

 layout: post
 title: Surprise Party Casserole
 ---
 These past few days have been pretty crazy :grimacing: what with celebrating Sarah's (my wife :blush:) birthday, planning her surprise birthday party, and applying for jobs.
-But I managed to create a new recipe and pull off a lit surprise party! :tada: So to celebrate (again), I'm sharing the recipe I created (how thoughtful of me :smirk:).
+But I managed to create a new recipe (with some help from my mom :grinning: :heart:) and pull off a lit surprise party! :tada: So to celebrate (again), I'm sharing the recipe I created (how thoughtful of me :smirk:).
 It has all the basic food groups: rice and cheese.
 Also meat.
 Those are the basic food groups, right? :confused: The Zhenjiang vinegar is the standout flavor in the dish and adds a sort of smoky sweetness.

 ### Ingredients